whitneyburton/portfolios/students/1701-front/dave_hubertus/20170421-dave-hubertus-m2.markdown

 In this project, you are challenged to implement three fundamental sorting algorithms being bubble sort, insert sort, and merge sort.

-#### UX/UI Expectations
-2: Application meets the basic spirit of the comp but overlooks many details.
-Extensions show questionable design decisions that negatively impact the overall UX/UI.
-Functional Expectations
-3: Application meets all of the functional expectations in Phase Two

-#### Fundamental HTML
-3: Developer solves structural problems with a balance between conciseness and clarity.
-Developer can speak to choices made in the code and knows what every line of code and every tag and selector is doing and has incorporated accessibility best practices.

-#### Fundamental CSS
+#### Fundamental JavaScript & Style
 3: Application is thoughtfully put together with some duplication and no major bugs.
-Developer can speak to choices made in the code and knows what every line of CSS is doing.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+#### Test-Driven Development
+3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

+#### Encapsulation / Breaking Logic into Components
+3.5: Application effectively breaks logical components apart but breaks the principle of SRP

+#### Functional Expectations
+4: Application meets all requirements, and implements one extension properly.

-#### Fundamental JavaScript
+#### Code Sanitation
-3: Application shows strong effort towards organization, content, and proper syntax
+4 - Zero complaints

 ### Complete-Me